southoz/dArkOS-G80CA/README.md

     - Format: exFAT.
     - Scheme: Master Boot Record.
     - Click Erase.
-- **Add Your Games**: Copy your ROMs, BIOS, etc., to folders on the card (e.g., create folders like "nes", "snes" matching dArkOS systems).
-- Eject the card safely and remove it.

 #### Step 2: Switch to the Second SD Card on Your Device
 - Power off your G80CA completely.
 - Insert the prepared second SD card.
 - Power on.
 - In EmulationStation (the main menu), press **START** → **Options** → **Advanced** → **Switch to SD2 for Roms**.
   - This sets up the card for games.
-The device will restart.
+- Shutdown and eject the card.
+- **Add Your Games**: Copy your ROMs, BIOS, etc., to folders on the card.
+- Eject the card safely and remove it.
-- After restart, your games should show up.
+- After starting, your games should show up.
 Themes (from the main card) should still work.

 **Tips**:
 - Use the same format (exFAT) for easy file copying from your computer.